-Table 26.
-Approval matrix for devices (Continued)
+Table 28.
+Approval matrix for de levices (Continued) Table 28.
+Approval matrix for de levices (Continued)

-Registration Method Auto Approval Setting Device Inventory Status License Count Registration Result Notes Added via inventory file Any Permitted (or any user-defined status) Licenses exceeded Fail Device status appears as License Exceeded .
-The license held by the device is released.
-Added via inventory file Any Permitted (or any user-defined status) Any Fail If a standalone AP becomes managed by ZoneDirector, then its status changes to Managed by ZoneDirector.
-If a ZoneDirector device becomes managed by another FlexMaster server or the TR069 function is disabled, then its status changes to Lost ZoneDirector.
-If the ZoneDirector device is managed by another FlexMaster server, then the license held by the device is released on the original FlexMaster server.
-However, if the TR069 function is disabled, then the license status remains the same until the inventory status is changed to a status other than "Permitted".
-Added via inventory file Any Admin Denied, RMA, or Unavailable Any Fail The license held by the device is zero.
-Auto registration (call home) Enabled Any Licenses available Success Device status is set to Permitted .
+Registration Method Auto Approval Setting Device Inventory Status License Count Registration Result Notes Auto registration (call home) Enabled Any Licenses available Success Device status is set to Permitted .
 The auto registration state of the device is set to Enabled .
 Auto registration (call home) Enabled Any Licenses exceeded Fail Device status is set to License Exceeded and the license held by the device is released.
 The auto registration state of the device is set to Enabled .
 Auto registration (call home) Disabled Any Any Fail Device status is set to Admin Denied and the license held by the device is released.
 The auto registration state of the device is set to Disabled.